ziptrigo/qr_code/README.md

 - `/` - Home page with project overview and logo
 - `/login/` - Login form using htmx + session-based auth (includes "Forgot your password?" link)
-- `/register/` - Registration form using htmx
+- `/register/` - Registration form using htmx (sends confirmation email upon successful registration)
+- `/confirm-email/<token>/` - Confirm email address using the token from the confirmation email
+- `/confirm-email/success/` - Success page shown after email confirmation with Login button
 - `/forgot-password/` - Request a reset link via email.
 After submit, a generic success message is shown regardless of whether the email exists
 - `/reset-password/<token>/` - Enter a new password.
 Invalid or expired tokens show an expiry page with a link back to login
-- `/dashboard/` - Authenticated dashboard listing the user’s QR codes with search and sort options
+- `/dashboard/` - Authenticated dashboard listing the user's QR codes with search and sort options (requires confirmed email)
 - `/qrcodes/new/` - QR code generator page with:
   - Name field
   - Text/URL textarea (up to 1000 characters)